 This document outlines some of the procedures and materials in developing an effective case study for Mattermost software.
 This template can be used both to describe deployments of the open source Mattermost Team Edition or commercial deployments with Mattermost Enterprise Edition.
 We’re delighted to hear everyone’s story and to share it with the community.

-For Mattermost Enterprise Edition customers, Mattermost, Inc. is excited to bring attention to your company and how it’s benefiting from using Mattermost.
+Mattermost, Inc. is excited to highlight interesting use cases from across our customer base to bring attention to your company and how it’s benefiting from using Mattermost.

 The process is approximately as follows:

-Creates a draft blog post in WordPress.
+- Creates a draft blog post to promote the case study in WordPress.
 The draft is then reviewed for formatting, grammar, and other style guidelines.

 The below customer questionnaire template helps us gather information to share with the Mattermost community on your business, your needs, and how Mattermost can help serve your organization.